qdh-2002/Blood-Pressure-Prediction-Based-on-LSTM-Model/README.md

 ## Details
+### Dataset

+The dataset used in this project is sourced from [this Kaggle repository](https://www.kaggle.com/code/stephenmugisha/bloodpressure-analysis).

+PPG signals, ECG signals and BP signals all have a sampling rate of Fs = 125Hz, where PPG signals were obtained using fingertip, ECG signals coming from electrocardiogram from channel II, and BP signals are invasive arterial blood pressure.

 ### Filtering
 Biological artifacts in physiological signals, such as ECG and PPG, can arise from muscle movements, electrical interference, or poor electrode contact.
 Additionally, external electromagnetic interference from power lines or electronic devices contributes to environmental noise in recordings.
 Motion artifacts are also prevalent, especially in wearable devices, where the subject's movement can distort the signals.
 Furthermore, equipment errors, including calibration issues, sensor malfunctions, or software bugs, can lead to inaccuracies in the recorded data, underscoring the need for effective artifact removal techniques.